aaaallleen/marian-modified/README.md

 - [Installation and usage documentation](https://marian-nmt.github.io/docs)
 - [Usage examples](https://marian-nmt.github.io/examples)

+## Changes Made
+Added a token pool for name entities:
+<name0> ~ <name9>
+This implementation could be found in src/data/replacement_map.cpp We also modified the preproces_Line function in src/data/corpus.cpp to perform replace when preprocessing lines.

 ## Acknowledgements

 The development of Marian received funding from the European Union's